 This is why you need to embrace WOM right now, place it in the center of your overall marketing strategy, and work hard to increase it.

 How do you do that?
 Simple: make your customers fall in love with you.
-Happy and delighted customers are much more likely to sing your brand’s praises to their family and friends, and will have a stronger brand loyalty.
+Happy and satisfied customers are much more likely to sing your brand’s praises to their family and friends, and will have a stronger brand loyalty.

 2. Start Before They’re Even Customers.